mades-g/fsbtech_test/README.md

 You will need [node.js](https://nodejs.org) v6.x.
 In case you want to manage several node versions on your machine, you can choose between, [nvm](https://github.com/creationix/nvm) for Mac/*nix, [n](https://github.com/tj/n) for *nix and [nodist](https://github.com/marcelklehr/nodist) for Windows.

-I personally use [n](https://github.com/tj/n)
-To find the version of NodeJS installed on your machine type `node -v`.
+I personally use [n](https://github.com/tj/n) z find the version of NodeJS installed on your machine type `node -v`.

 ### Install NPM packages and run build